mirasoldavila13/ProReadMeGenerator/README.md

 ## Usage

 To use the Professional README Generator, simply run npm start or node index.js in your terminal.
 You will be prompted to answer several questions about your project.
 Once you've answered all the questions, a professional README.md file will be generated and saved in the dist folder.

+> **Note:** The README for this project was generated using the Professional README Generator itself.
+A sample README.md has been included in the `dist` folder to demonstrate the tool's capabilities.

 ## Credits